 Public consultation is a core part of the development process and ensures that communities in the vicinity of a new proposal have timely and transparent access to information and can engage with developers to influence the final proposal coming forward.
 We would like to hear people’s thoughts and views on this proposal.

-During the development process we are committed to engaging fully with local residents, councillors, businesses and members of the local community, to discuss the proposal and any potential impacts, and to obtain feedback on key issues.
+During the development process we have been committed to engaging fully with local residents, councillors, businesses and members of the local community, to discuss the proposal and any potential impacts, and to obtain feedback on key issues.

 We intend to make sure the local community can see that its views have been fully considered and incorporated within the final plans.

-Consultation channels include but are not limited to: regularly updated information brochures, local media articles and notices, social media updates, this website, presentations to community forums and open public exhibitions.
+Consultation channels have included but not been limited to: regularly updated information brochures, local media articles and notices, social media updates, this website, presentations to community forums and open public exhibitions.